neatest/neat/README.md

 ```

 If the target file does not exist, it will be created.

+Any replacements will also be applied to each injected chunk.

 If you use a command as the source and plan for other people to neat your repo, you should make sure they can run on any OS, or tell otherwise in your README.